-From the lookout, I’m back on a “real” track, with the Box Head Walking Track ascending the middle of the narrow headland.
+From the lookout, I’m back on an “official” track, with the Box Head Walking Track ascending the middle of the narrow headland.
 It’s a very pleasant walking track, with lots of shade and nice views back up the coast over Tallow Beach and Killcare Beach / Putty Beach.

 Although it’s a a bit late in the season for wildflowers, there are a few flowering banksias (left), and what I think is some kind of Wahlenbergia.

 There’s another fantastic viewpoint a bit further along, looking north again over Tallow Beach.

 As the Box Head Walking Track continues along the headland, you can see Box Head jutting out to the south, as well as more views along the coastline to the north.
 (Box Head gets its name from the resemblance to a box when viewed from the ocean, but it’s not apparent from this angle!)